 Whilst there remains a tradition for some families to stay loyal to a particular firm of funeral directors…today’s economic pressures combined with the ease of the internet when ‘shopping around’ and domination of the industry by the corporate giants, means the modern funeral market is much more transient, price-led, and difficult to attract.

-Though many long-established firms of funeral directors continue to thrive, as the older generation and its associated buying traditions and attitudes dwindles, other, more modern methods of securing business will become vital to the on-going survival of funeral directors in this country.
+Though many long-established firms of funeral directors continue to thrive, as the older generation and its associated buying traditions and attitudes dwindle, other, more modern methods of securing business will become vital to the ongoing survival of funeral directors in this country.

 About the NFFD

 The National Federation of Funeral Directors is a professional, self-regulated, body, committed to increasing consumer choice and cost transparency within the funeral industry; and to the modernisation, development, and ongoing commercial welfare of its funeral director and subsidiary business Members.

 Frequently, a single firm might have served an entire community, and though the majority of funeral directors were then, as now, fine, upstanding, characters, such a lack of competition meant those who perhaps weren’t so scrupulous didn’t have to worry that over-charging, or under-performing, would result in diminishing business.
 But those days are well and truly over.
 As every established operator knows, there is currently a huge influx of new funeral directors coming into the industry, all of whom believe, quite rightly, that it is possible to provide the exact same standard of service (or better) than traditional, established, firms do, but at a fraction of the cost.

 Though many long-established firms may still be thriving, as the older generation and its associated buying traditions and attitudes dwindle, funeral directors, if they are to survive and prosper, must be willing to adapt to the habits, demands, and principles, of the modern consumer.